Variances

 How to Apply

-1. Contact the Clerk of the Boards (see Contact Us list at bottom of page) and make an emergency variance request.
+1. Contact the Clerk of the Boards (see Contact Us list at bottom of page) and make a variance request.
 The Clerk will note the date and time of your call.

 3. Submit the form to the Clerk’s Office the same business day (or next business day, depending on the time of your call).